The dollar traded near its 3-1/2-week lows against a currency basket on Monday after data last week showed slower-than-expected wage growth.

-Meanwhile, nonfarm payrolls rise by a stronger-than-expected 213,000 in June, although its impact on currencies seem to be limited.
+Meanwhile, nonfarm payrolls rose by a stronger-than-expected 213,000 in June, although its impact on currencies seems to be limited.

 “U.S. wages did not increase so substantially, so there won’t be a rapid pickup in the pace of long-term interest rate hikes,” said Yukio Ishizuki, senior currency strategist at Daiwa Securities in Tokyo.

 “If U.S. long-term interest rates don’t rise, there is less support for the dollar-yen.”